hoanhan101/gray/_posts/2020-10-27-2-minute-rule.md

 As you can see, once you start, it is much easier to continue doing it.
 Sometimes, you'll find yourself completing the task even before you even notice it.

 > For more insights on system planning and goal setting, feel free to check out [this guide](/motion).
-If you're curious
-> about how I apply it on a daily basis, [check this out →](https://motion.hoanhan.co/goals/hoanhan/)

 <hr>
 **References:**